 Ask students to turn to a partner and share their observations.
 As you move around the room, listen for students to share ideas about forces and energy.
 Bring students back together and ask them to share an observation or their partner's observation with the class.
 Create a class list of observations; make sure the list is easily accessible by all students.
 If students share questions, ask them to make sure to record that question in the I Wonder column of their table.

-Share with students, "I heard many of you sharing ideas about forces and energy.
-This made me wonder how ideas about forces help explain why the can comes back and how ideas about energy help explain why the can comes back."
+Share with students, "I hear many of you sharing ideas about forces and energy.
+Do you think we can use ideas about forces and energy to explain why the can comes back?"

 Assign students partners.
 Then assign each pair of students one of the following tasks: